mrvee-qC/QuantumFinance-Qiskit-Hack-Europe-2021/README.md

-# QuantumFinance-Qiskit-Hack-Europe-2021
+# QuantumFinance | Qiskit Hack Europe 2021 - IBM Quantum

+## Topic: TBA

-Repository for the Qiskit Hack Europe 2021 project on Qunatum Finance
+This is the official team repository for the Qiskit Hack Europe 2021 project on Qunatum Finance.
+Team members:

+- Vishal Sharathchandra Bajpe - @mrvee-qC
+- * Please add in your names *